backBack to all guides

 Avoid SMS or standard phone calls due to potential high costs when the ‘Cellular at Sea’ network is active.

 Virgin Voyages has become a popular working destination, with some sailors spending months on board for work.
-With the inclusive Wi-Fi, reasonable premium options, and ample bandwidth it is an ideal choice for remote work.
-Video conferencing is feasible from any part of the ship including your cabin when purchasing the premium Wi-Fi option.
+With the premium options, and bandwidth it is an ideal choice for remote work.
+Video conferencing is feasible from any part of the ship including your cabin when purchasing any premium Wi-Fi option.

-VPNs are fully supported if need be for remote work.
+VPNs are fully supported in the Work from Sea tier only for remote work.
 However you must disable them to use the Virgin Voyages app, which needs access to onboard servers.

 About the author